jacobtnyoung/SAND/README.md

 ## Introduction to Network Analysis

-The introductory lecture covers the basics of network analysis: what it is, why we do it, etc. The learning goals of this lecture are to:

-1. understand the difference between individual vs. network approaches to research
-2. introduce basic data elements in network analysis
+The introductory lecture covers the basics of network analysis: what it is, why we do it, etc. The learning goals of this lecture are to: 1) understand the difference between individual vs. network approaches to research and 2) introduce basic data elements in network analysis.

 *Files*:
 * Introduction lecture (pdf) & R script for Introduction lecture (.R)